ElucidataInc/ElMaven/CONTRIBUTING.md

 * Pull a new branch from develop.
 Branch name should reflect the issue addressed in it
 * Get started!

+## Commit Guidelines
+* Separate subject from body with a blank line
+* Limit the subject line to 50 characters- it's a rule of thumb.
+Follow it strictly as long as possible, otherwise long subject line will get truncated.
+* Capitalize the subject line
+* Do not end the subject line with a period
+* Use the imperative mood in the subject line i.e. as you are giving order.
+* keep the length of line in body at 72 character.
+* Use the body to explain what and why vs how in consize manner i.e. no story telling and no inferential statements.
+Explain these three things to the point.

 ## Documentation guidelines
 We make use of Doxygen for generating the code documentation.
 You can read more about Doxygen [here](http://www.stack.nl/~dimitri/doxygen/index.html).